Integrating Online And Offline Marketing Strategies In-store

 What is a QR code?

-QR stands for 'quick response', and refers to the way that these printed codes can be used to access information or services almost instantly, all from a mobile phone.
-More than just a transient marketing tactic, QR codes can add a lot of value and convenience for both the customer and the businesses that use them.
+QR stands for 'quick response'.
+It refers to the way that these printed codes can be used to access information or services almost instantly, all from a mobile phone.
+QR codes can really add a lot of value and convenience for both the customer and for the businesses that use them.

-Printing QR codes for use in restaurants is really popular, as they allow visitors to order food and drinks, discover additional information about meals and pay for them, with minimal contact.
-However, the potential uses of QR codes go much further than those simple applications.
+Printing QR codes for use in restaurants is really popular.
+They allow visitors to order food and drinks, discover additional details about meals, and pay - all with minimal contact.
+However, the potential uses of QR codes can go much further.

 QR code ideas for shops and restaurants: